jcmunav63/rails-budget-app/README.md

 ## 📖 About project - Ruby on Rails Budget App <a name="about-project"></a>

-The Ruby on Rails (RoR) Budget App is a basic mobile budget app for managing your personal budget, including a PostgreSQL database connection, user authentication, CRUD operations, user authorization rules, and testing.
+The Ruby on Rails (RoR) Budget App is a basic mobile budget app for managing your personal budget.
+It includes a PostgreSQL database connection, user authentication, CRUD operations, user authorization rules, and testing.
 It's a complete app.

 ## 🛠 Built With <a name="built-with"></a>